When we initially assess your application, we can make one of the following decisions:

 Putting an application on hold means that we have assessed the application and decided that the applicant meets the entry requirements for our offer, but we are unable to make a final decision.

-We may need to hold off on making a final decision so that:
+We may need to hold off on making a final decision or issuing an invitation so that:

 - we can assess more applications;